THE HISTORY

 THE DOGS AT SIRDAL HUSKYFARM

-Our dogs are of the breed Alaska Husky.
-They live together two or three in smaller kennels under a roof with access to their own dog houses.
+Our dogs are of the breeds Alaskan Husky and Siberian Husky.
+They live two or three together in smaller kennels under a roof, with access to their own dog houses.
 No dogs are kept on a chain.
-All dogs are running free for several hours daily in a large common dog yard in groups.
-Here they can run, play and just be a dog together.
+Every day, all the dogs are let out to run freely for several hours in a large common dog yard in groups.
+Here they can run, play, and just be dogs together.

 Our dogs get regular exercise and are trained in teams throughout the year.
-In addition, the dogs are trained to walk on a leash, to carry a backpack and get lots of social training.
-We focus on hygiene and all dog kennels are cleaned several times a day.
+In addition, they are trained to walk on a leash, to carry a backpack, and receive lots of social training.
+We focus strongly on hygiene, and all dog kennels are cleaned several times a day.

-We are proud to invite you into the kennel, where you will be greeted by very trusting and safe dogs in a natural and healthy environment.
-We have many who visit us, and the dogs are used to visits and cuddles from all types of people such as families with children, elderly or people with disabilities.
-We share more about life on the husky farm during your visit with us.
+We are proud to invite you into the kennel, where you will be greeted by trusting and safe dogs in a natural and healthy environment.
+We welcome many visitors, and the dogs are used to cuddles and attention from all types of people – families with children, elderly guests, or people with disabilities.
+During your visit, we are happy to share more about life on the husky farm.

 HISTORY OF SIRDAL